Sophie Taeuber-Arp

-Sophie Henriette Gertrud Taeuber-Arp (/ˈtɔɪbər ˈɑrp/; 19 January 1889 – 13 January 1943) was a Swiss artist, painter, sculptor, textile designer, furniture and interior designer, architect, and dancer.
+Sophie Henriette Gertrud Taeuber-Arp (/ˈtɔɪbər ˈɑrp/; 19 January 1889 – 14 January 1943) was a Swiss artist, painter, sculptor, textile designer, furniture and interior designer, architect, and dancer.

 Born in 1889 in Davos and raised in Trogen, Switzerland, she attended a trade school in St. Gallen and, later, art schools in Germany, before moving back to Switzerland during the First World War.
 At an exhibition in 1915, she met for the first time the German-French artist Jean Arp, whom she married shortly after.
-It was during these years that they became associated with the Dada movement, which emerged in 1916, and Taeuber-Arp's most famous works – Dada Head (Tête Dada; 1920) – date from these years.
+It was during these years that they became associated with the Dada movement, which emerged in 1916, and Taeuber-Arp's most famous works, such as Dada Head (Tête Dada, 1920), date from these years.
 They moved to France in 1926, where they stayed until the invasion of France during the Second World War, at the event of which they went back to Switzerland.
 In 1943, she died in an accident with a leaking gas stove.

-Despite being overlooked since her death, she is considered one of the most important artists of concrete art and geometric abstraction of the 20th century.
+Despite having largely been overlooked since her death, she is considered one of the most important artists of concrete art and geometric abstraction of the 20th century.

-Early life
+Early life and education

 Born in Davos, Switzerland, Sophie Henriette Gertrud Taeuber was the fifth child of Prussian pharmacist Emil Taeuber and Swiss Sophie Taeuber-Krüsi, from Gais in Appenzell Ausserrhoden, Switzerland.
 Her parents operated a pharmacy in Davos until her father died of tuberculosis when she was two years old, after which the family moved to Trogen, where her mother opened a pension.
 She was taught to sew by her mother.

-She studied textile design at the trade school (Gewerbeschule, today School of Applied Arts) in St. Gallen (1906–1910).
-She then moved on to the workshop of Wilhelm von Debschitz at his school in Munich, where she studied in 1911 and again in 1913; in between, she studied for a year at the School of Arts and Crafts (Kunstgewerbeschule) in Hamburg.
-In 1914, due to World War One, she returned to Switzerland.
+From 1906 till 1910 she studied textile design at the trade school (Gewerbeschule, today School of Applied Arts) in St. Gallen.
+She then moved on to the workshop of Wilhelm von Debschitz at his school in Munich, where she studied in 1911 and again in 1913.
+The school in Munich was focused on applied crafts.
+In between, she studied for a year at the School of Arts and Crafts (Kunstgewerbeschule) in Hamburg.
+In 1914 World War I started, so she returned to Switzerland.

+In Zurich she occupied herself with nonfigurative art experimentation.
+Based on the grid structures of textiles she produced a Vertical-Horizontal series.
+She later became known for pioneering abstract modular colour sequences.
 She joined the Schweizerischer Werkbund in 1915.
-In the same year, she attended the Laban School of Dance in Zürich, and in the summer she joined the artist colony of Monte Verita in Ascona; in 1917, she danced with Suzanne Perrottet, Mary Wigman and others at the Sun Festival organised by Laban in Ascona.
-From 1916 to 1929, Taeuber was an instructor at Zürich Kunstgewerbeschule in Switzerland, teaching embroidery and design classes.
+In the same year, she attended the Laban School of Dance in Zürich, and in the summer she joined the artist colony of Monte Verita in Ascona.
+In 1917, she danced with Suzanne Perrottet, Mary Wigman and others at the Sun Festival organised by Laban in Ascona.
+From 1916 to 1929, Taeuber was an instructor at the Kunstgewerbeschule Zürich, teaching embroidery and design classes.